+Siglion LLP (subsidiary)

-On 7 November 2014 the Council and Carillion (Maple Oak) Limited formed a Limited Liability Partnership (LLP) (Siglion) with both parties owning 50% of the LLP.
-Siglion has a wholly owned subsidiary (Siglion Nominee Limited) and Siglion and Siglion Nominee Limited have formed two further LLPs.
+The Council owns 100% of Siglion LLP it has a wholly owned subsidiary (Siglion Nominee Limited).
+Siglion LLP and Siglion Nominee Limited formed two further LLPs.
 These are Siglion Investments LLP and Siglion Developments LLP.

 The Council transferred a number of investment properties including ground leases, retail properties, industrial properties and managed workspaces, strategic asset management into Siglion.
 In consideration of this transaction, the Council received loan notes totalling £23.5m.
 These are split between Loan Note A (£5m) which is non-interest bearing and Loan Note B (£18.5m), which is interest bearing, with interest payable quarterly.
+The Council acquired Carillion (Maple Oak) Limited's member interest in March 2019 thus increasing its Loan Note A to £10m.
 Loan Note A is not anticipated to be repaid until Siglion is wound up.
 Loan Note B may be repaid and hence the value reduces over time as investment properties are disposed of.
-The current value of loan note B is 17.933m.
+The current value of loan note B is £17.933m.